 Let us not permit, therefore, the formation of a powerful government.
-To the work of expropriation, therefore, R. F. M.
+To the work of expropriation, therefore, without delay.
+And if, unhappily, some other individual should climb to the Presidency of the Republic, let us war against him and his followers, to prevent him from becoming strong, continuing meanwhile the work of expropriation.

 When, more than three conturies ago, England was truly great; when she hurled defiance at Rome, drove the Spanish armada from her shores and, by asserting the right to express thoughts freely, paved the way for that great movement of emancipation which created modern literature and gave birth to science, the struggle was fought and won on very different lines.
-Men perished at the stake, but in so doing they bade their comrades "be of good cheer, since we have this day lighted a candle that shall never be extinguished."
-They could not know where the battle would be waged or around what particular standard the fighting would be fiercest; but they knew the battle was on; they knew it was for what seemed then the greatest thing in life, viz., liberty of conscience; they knew, as all who have the genius of combat know, that "the letter killeth and the spirit giveth life."
+Men perished at the stake, but in so doing they hade their comrades "be of good cheer, since we have this day lighted a candle that shall never be extinguished."
+They could not know where the battle would be waged or around what particular standard the fighting would be ficreest; but they knew the battle was on; they knew it was for what seemed then the greatest thing in life, viz., liberty of conscience; they knew, as all who have the genius of combat know, that "the letter killeth and the spirit giveth life."
 Standing for authority and privilege the "Los Angeles Daily Times" knows well that the spirit generated in Mexico is the most dangerous of foes; and we also, who are of the opposite side, know that in that spirit lies the promise of a future which will not be denied.
-The candle of economic freedom has been lit and shall not be extinguished.
+The candle of cconomic freedom has been lit and shall not be extinguished.